rajveer4155/USstatesCloud/README.md

 # USstatesCloud
-50 Wiki Web pages ' analysis dedicated to 50 US States using Hadoop Map-Reduce
+50 Wiki Web pages ' analysis dedicated to 50 US States using Hadoop Map-Reduce.
+It was successfully tested on 4 Node Hadoop Cluster on AWS.

 ### It performs following analysis: